Hangman/Anemulator/README.md

 ![Screenshot](https://github.com/Hangman/Anemulator/blob/master/assets/mario.png)

 ## Motivation
-The Rust programming language is damn sexy in my opinion.
-The problem is, I can't speak or write it.
+The Rust programming language is kinda sexy, isn't it?
+The problem is, I can't speak nor write it.
 To change that and make learning a new language not quite so boring, I wrote this emulator as a base for a port.
 The plan is to rewrite Anemulator in Rust, hopefully learning the language in the process.

 ## Particularities
 Due to the special reason for Anemulator's existence (see [Motivation](https://github.com/Hangman/Anemulator#motivation)), the code has a few oddities: